DanWahlin/CodeWithDanDockerServices/README.md

 DO NOT clone the repo using a regular Windows command window if you're using WSL with Docker as there can be volume problems with MongoDB.

-Note that if you're NOT using WSL at all you can clone the repo from any Windows command prompt.
+Note that if you're NOT using WSL at all with Docker on Windows then you can clone the repo from any Windows command prompt.

-#### Instructions
+## Instructions

 1. Install Docker Desktop for Mac or Docker CE for Windows from https://docker.com and the lastest LTS version of Node.js from https://nodejs.org.
 1. Set the environment variables in your command window.